Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 2. Right-click in the **Scripts** folder and select **Create** > **C# Script**.
 3. Name the script `RpcTest`.

-Add the `RpcTest.cs` script to the Player prefab:
+Add the `RpcTest.cs` script to the Player Prefab:

 1. Select the **Player** Prefab in **Assets** > **Prefabs**.
 2. In the **Inspector** tab (with the Player Prefab selected), select **Add Component**.